 Consistent with past practices, for graduate student support, UC also sets aside 50% of the new revenue from Tuition and Student Services Fee increases charged to graduate academic students, and, starting in fall 2022, 40% (up from 33% prior to fall 2022) of the increases charged to students in graduate professional degree programs.

 Graduate professional degree programs are also expected to supplement financial aid resources by an amount equivalent to at least 33% of new Professional Degree Supplemental Tuition (PDST) revenue, or to maintain a base level of financial aid equivalent to at least 33% of total PDST revenue.
 In addition, campuses are expected to set aside a minimum of 25% of the revenue from newly enacted campus-based fees for return-to-aid.

-As part of the 2019-20 Regents Budget, a return-to-aid on Nonresident Supplemental Tuition (NRST) was mandated as part of an increase to that charge.
+As part of the 2019-20 Budget for Current Operations, the Regents mandated that the increases in Nonresident Supplemental Tuition (NRST) be subject to return-to-aid.
 Campuses have long had the flexibility to return a portion of NRST revenue to financial aid, but the 2019-20 Budget included a set-aside of 10% of the increased revenue to provide financial aid to help continuing students afford the increase.
 As part of the Tuition Stability Plan, 20% of new revenue from NRST increases paid by undergraduate students is set aside for financial aid effective fall 2022.